Bono na

 The festival begins with a man who is Lhaba.
 The Lhaba dictates the ancestral Hymnal.
 A Lhaba is descended upon by the spirits of gods who possess him.

 The Lhaba meditates for 24 hours on one foot at high hill rock.
 During those periods of meditation, he eats just three handfuls of barley flour.
 After the completion of meditation, the villagers assemble around him and sing ballads, perform folk dances and treat him like a god and worship him.
 He officiates as priest to perform the ancient ritual of the Minaro.

 Subsequently, he leads a congregation of worshippers at the appointment festival ground, and the villagers welcome him.
 They perform a folk dance with joy and sing ballads.

 The Hymnal of Bono-na has eighteen songs in the language of the Minaro.
 The Hymnal of Bono-na is considered holy for two main reasons.
 First, it contains the last remnant of the Minaro mythology and their cosmology.
 Secondly, it contains the historical recollection of the Minaro people.
 This hymnal has illustrated the list of place names of their migration from Gilgit to the present Da hanu region.
-On the last day, the Lhabskyal ballad is sung, which is about their departure from the deities, with whom they physically used to live.
-The dancers take off their caps and put a scarf on their head to mourn their separation from their deities.
-At last, the dancers go to the distant place to see off their deities and the festival is concluded.